Affordability is a priority to me.

 - Nothing is “too much” to talk about.
 I am not here to judge you, and there is nothing too shocking or taboo for you to talk to me about.

 - Evidence-informed suggestions.
 I often ask clients to try things out during sessions, and these interventions are informed by evidence-based practices.
-These things include experiential, verbal, emotional, & sometimes somatic (non-genital) practices and recommendations.
+These things include experiential, verbal, emotional & somatic practices and recommendations.

 What NOT to expect:

 - Physical touch.
 If, in looking for a sex therapist, you are looking for someone who will explore boundaries, intimacy & consent with you via physical touch & sexual contact, consider looking for a surrogate partner instead!
-There is no physical contact involved by the therapist in somatic-informed sex therapy, and the most physical contact I usually ever have with clients is a welcoming handshake.
+There is no physical contact involved by the therapist in somatic-informed sex therapy.

 How many sessions & what frequency should I plan for?